Free Mobile Home Info

 Getting an equity loan on an older Mobile Home

-Most lenders will not finance older homes, these are homes older than 1976 in most cases, however, in other cases it could be 1983 or even newer.
+There extremely few lenders who will make a loan on a mobile home older than 1976.
 Take this into consideration when buying an older unit - they can be hard to finance.

 Really the best thing to do is to start calling lenders and ask them what they can finance.
-Make sure you tell them the date of manufacture of your home, and if it is a singlewide or doublewide.
+Make sure you tell them the age of your home, and if it is a singlewide or doublewide.

 Our recommended lender can lend on homes built in the 1960's and newer - call them if you live near the coast of California - click here for their info.